8 of the Best Delivery Route Planning Solutions in 2023

 They also reduce the risk of failed deliveries, which result in second delivery attempts and have a negative impact on the route’s overall efficiency.

 Once a driver starts their route, recipients get a text or email (you specify which in the backend) of their ETA.

-If there are complications, and your driver is a little behind on their route, when the customer checks the provided link, they’ll see their ETA has been moved back to occur between 9:00 and 11:00.
+If there are complications and your driver is a little behind on their route, when the customer checks the given link, they’ll find their ETA has been moved back to happen between 9:00 and 11:00.